rqlite/rqlite/snapshot9/DESIGN.md

 	Release()
 }

+FSMSnapshot.Persist() will be implemented such that when it is writing to the Sink it will know whether Refential is true or not, allowing it to know whether it should write the SQLite data to the Sink.
+This can be done in FSM.Snapshot().
+By definition when this function is called, it's for the purposes of creating a Snapshot for the purposes of truncation, and the node will know to generate a refential snapshot i.e. don't write the data containined in the primary SQLite file to the sink.

-Once the Snapshotting process is complete we have a directory in the RefentialSnapshotStore named after the snapshot which contains the StateMeta.
-The RefentialSnapshotStore also has the path to the primary SQLite file, which acts as the actual data that has been snapshot.
-In this way the primary SQLite database file acts as both the database that can serve reads and writes (along with the WAL file) as well as the "state" that the Raft Snapshot store needs.
+Once the Snapshotting process is complete we have a directory in the RefentialSnapshotStore named after the snapshot which contains the Proof.
+The RefentialSnapshotStore has a
+"handle" to the primary SQLite file, allowing it to generate and stream the full Snapshot to any node that requests it.
+In this way the primary SQLite database file acts as both the database that can serve reads and writes (along with the WAL file) as well as the "data" that the Raft Snapshot store needs for its Snapshot.

+When a Snapshot is created, any older Snapshots are deleted.
+This is called "reaping".
+At anytime only one Snapshot will be valid on a given node in the cluster, and the valid Snapshot is always the most recently-created snapshot.

 Now, say a Snapshot is opened.
 This can happen if a second node requires a Snapshot from the Leader so that the second node can catch up.
 This is where RefentialSnapshotStore's implementation of Open(id string) (*SnapshotMeta, io.ReadCloser, error) comes in.
 In this case Open will return an io.ReadCloser object than returns the following data when read:
 - an 8-byte value, which is the little-endian encoded length of a StateMeta Protobuf